Medical Stop Loss Premium Survey

 About the Survey

-The 2022 Aegis Risk Medical Stop Loss Premium Survey, in its sixteenth year, represents 938 plan policies covering almost 1,100,000 employees with over $775 million in annual stop loss premium.
+The 2023 Aegis Risk Medical Stop Loss Premium Survey, in its seventeenth year, represents 799 plan policies covering over 845,000 employees with over $727 million in annual stop loss premium.
 It is the only market-wide and plan sponsor-based survey focused exclusively on medical stop loss coverage.

-Contact us to receive a FREE copy of the 2022 Survey results (available early-September) and be notified on the opening of the 2023 Survey that Spring.
+Contact us to receive a FREE copy of the 2023 Survey results (available early-September) and be notified on the opening of the 2024 Survey that Spring.
 Provide name, email and organization.
-Respondents obtain early pre-release receipt of the Survey results in August.
+Respondents obtain early, pre-release receipt of the Survey results each August.

 Plan sponsors, as well as brokers and consultants, are encouraged to participate.